 Suppose your business has a good number of employees.
 In that case, you may find that managing payroll is an added task that can be delegated to bookkeepers since they are already handling the financial aspect of your business.

-A competent bookkeeper can check timesheets, assign due commissions, calculate payroll tax and superannuation, etc. In addition, a bookkeeper also keeps a record of employees’ bank details, which comes in handy while processing the payrolls.
+A competent bookkeeper can check timesheets, assign due commissions, calculate payroll taxes such as PAYE, National Insurance (NI), and pension contributions (auto-enrolment).
+In addition, a bookkeeper also keeps a record of employees’ bank details, which comes in handy while processing the payrolls.

 A bookkeeper helps maintain proper employee records for a business, which can lead to the growth and scalability of your company.